 • participate in a concurrent seminar class that provides an opportunity for you to deepen your understanding of social work practice and how to advance social work values and ethics in your work.

-You will work closely with the School of Social Work’s field education staff to secure an internship.
-There are a variety of agencies across the state which partner with the School to support student internships.
+You will work closely with the School of Social Work’s field education staff to secure a placement.
+There are a variety of agencies across the state which partner with the School to support student learning.
 The agencies we work with serve a multitude of diverse populations, cultural backgrounds, and socioeconomic classes in areas including healthcare, child welfare, extended care facilities, and community advocacy agencies.
-BSW students will intern in schools, healthcare organizations, mental health centers, homeless shelters, mentoring agencies, and probation departments.
+BSW students may be placed in settings such as schools, healthcare organizations, mental health centers, homeless shelters, mentoring agencies, and probation departments.

-What can I expect to do at my internship?
+What can I expect to do at my field placement?

-During your last year of undergraduate studies, you will gain rich learning experiences while immersed in an internship within a local social services agency.
-Some examples are the Hartford Public Library and local schools and health care agencies.
+During your last year of undergraduate studies, you will gain rich learning experiences while immersed in a placement within a local social services agency.

-Through the internship experience, you will gain hands-on experience, which may include:
+Through the field placement, you will gain hands-on experience, which may include:

 • Assessing client and community needs